 No. Description of land Special use Conditions SU2 Lots 51, 1007 and 1118 Boyup Brook - Arthur Road, Boyup Brook A future residential estate, contemplating both residential and rural residential zones, where the mix of lots is to be addressed via a structure plan.
 Permissibility: Uses permitted within the areas designated as 'Residential' are as per the Zoning Table.
-Uses permitted within the areas designated as 'Rural Residential' are: Ancillary Dwelling 'P' Art Gallery 'D' Bed & Breakfast 'D' Dams 'D' Community Purpose 'D' Family Day Care 'A' Holiday Accommodation 'A' Home Business 'D' Home Occupation 'P' Home Office 'P' Home Store 'D' Industry - Cottage 'D' Recreation - Private 'A' Repurposed Dwelling 'D' Residential Building 'A' Rural Home Business 'A' Second Hand Dwelling 'D' Single House 'P' All other uses are 'X' (prohibited).
+Uses permitted within the areas designated as 'Rural Residential' are: Ancillary Dwelling 'P' Art Gallery 'D' Bed & Breakfast 'D' Dams 'D' Community Purpose 'D' Family Day Care 'A' Holiday House 'D' Holiday Accommodation 'A' Home Business 'D' Home Occupation 'P' Home Office 'P' Home Store 'D' Industry - Cottage 'D' Recreation - Private 'A' Repurposed Dwelling 'D' Residential Building 'A' Rural Home Business 'A' Second Hand Dwelling 'D' Single House 'P' Telecommunications Infrastructure 'D' Wayside Stall 'D' All other uses are 'X' (prohibited).
 General application The conditions in this schedule apply to SU2 in addition to all other relevant provisions in the Scheme.
 If there is a conflict between any other provision in the Scheme, this Schedule prevails.
 Structure Plan Prior to subdivision and development, a structure plan is to be prepared and endorsed by the WAPC.
 Proposed future zones and reserves in the structure plan are to accord with the zones and reserves of the Scheme.
-In addition to the matters required in clause 16 of the deemed provisions, the structure plan is to address: Servicing arrangements, including Arrangements for an electricity supply; Provision of a licensed water supply for lots designated for residential purposes; or If a licensed water supply is not to be provided, lots are to be designated as rural residential with a minimum lot size of 1 ha; Site and Soil Evaluation to demonstrate a suitable approach to wastewater disposal. management as per a
+In addition to the matters required in clause 16 of the deemed provisions, the structure plan is to address: Servicing arrangements, including Arrangements for an electricity supply; Provision of a licensed water supply for lots designated for residential purposes; or If a licensed water supply is not to be provided, lots are to be designated as rural residential with a minimum lot size of 1 ha; Site and Soil Evaluation to demonstrate a suitable approach to wastewater disposal.
+Drainage and water management as per a

-No. Description of land Special use Conditions Local Water Management Strategy. b.
+No. Description of land Special use Conditions or iuna Local Water Management Strategy. b.
 Access and egress for bushfire safety, in accordance with State Policy. c.
-Foreshore management, including: Allocation and design of Foreshore reserves and areas of public open space; Proposed arrangements for weed control, revegetation, fencing, pedestrian access and restrictions on vehicular access. d.
+Foreshore management, including: i.
+Allocation and design of Foreshore reserves and areas of public open space; ii.
+Proposed arrangements for weed control, revegetation, fencing, pedestrian access and restrictions on vehicular access. d.
 Traffic Impact Assessment, including potential upgrades to existing roads and intersections servicing the proposed estate. e.
-A movement network that provides suitable transport options for vehicle, bicycles and pedestrians.
-Subdivision Future subdivision shall generally be in accordance with a Structure Plan endorsed by the WAPC.
-Aboriginal heritage protection as per an ethnographic and archaeological survey by a qualified consultant.
-Based on site conditions, at subdivision stage, the Commission may impose added conditions relating to: (a) Revegetation and landscape planning addressing: i.
+A movement network that provides suitable transport options for vehicle, bicycles Subdivision 6.
+Future subdivision shall generally be in accordance with a Structure Plan endorsed by the WAPC.
+7. Aboriginal heritage protection as per an ethnographic and archaeological survey by a qualified consultant.
+8. Based on site conditions, at subdivision stage, the Commission may impose added conditions relating to: (a) Revegetation and landscape planning addressing: i.
 Buffer strip planting adjoining Boyup Brook - Arthur Road/Bode Street and surrounding rural use land. ii.
-Ongoing separation of lots to remaining rural use land. iii.
-Protection of high value native vegetation to maintain rural landscape character.
-Boyup Brook - Arthur Road/Bode Street. (c) Notifications on Title relating to:
+Ongoing separation of lots to remaining rural use land within the structure plan area to be staged as applicable. iii.
+Protection of high value native vegetation to maintain rural landscape character. (b) Restrictive covenants for prevention of direct vehicular access between lots and Boyup Brook - Arthur Road/Bode Street. (c) Notifications on Title relating to:

-No. Description of land Special use Conditions Nuisance impact to residential amenity from adjacent rural operations; or ii.
+No. Description of land Special use Conditions i.
+Nuisance impact to residential amenity from adjacent rural operations; or ii.
 The Shire's resource recovery centre.
 Note: Structure plan areas are to be zoned progressively, as land is subdivided, and when opportunities arise for scheme amendments.